elifesciences-publications/Mousebytes-An-open-access-high-throughput-pipeline-and-database-for-rodent-touchscreen-based-data/README.md

+### This code is associated with the paper from Beraldo et al., "MouseBytes, an open-access high-throughput pipeline and database for rodent touchscreen-based cognitive assessment". eLife, 2019. http://dx.doi.org/10.7554/eLife.49630
 # MouseBytes Quality Control Code

 Quality control (QC) procedure in MouseBytes checks the content of xml files against the potential errors and flag the files that do not meet the criteria (refer to "QC Documents" folder).
 Such xml files belong to a cognitive task experimented using Bussey-Saksida Mouse Touchscreen System and exported via ABET II software.
 Note that each xml file must contain the machine-generated (ABET II) features like "Analysis Name", "Schedule Name", "Max_Number_Trials", and "Max_Schedule_Time".